yanx4/Getting-and-Clearning-Data-Course-Project/README.md

 #Output Files:
 1. The "CodeBook.md" describes all the variables, datasets, and any merge/subset/rename/reshape steps performed to clean up the data.
 2. The final tidy dataset is exported as "tidy_data.txt".
-It includes "subjectid", "activity", and the selected 66 variables selected from the original dataset.
+It includes "subjectid", "activity", and 180 observations of the mean of the selected 66 variables from the original dataset with partial name pattern "mean()" or "std()".